Katherine Schwarzenegger

-Katherine Schwarzenegger Pratt (born December 13, 1989) is an American author.
-She has written three self-help books, on subjects like self-image, forgiveness and finding direction after college; she has also written a children’s book about adopting her dog.
-Schwarzenegger is the eldest child of Arnold Schwarzenegger and Maria Shriver.
-She is married to actor Chris Pratt, with whom she has two daughters.
+Katherine Eunice Schwarzenegger Pratt (née Schwarzenegger; born December 13, 1989) is an American author.

 Early life and family

-Schwarzenegger is the eldest child of Austrian-born actor and politician Arnold Schwarzenegger and journalist and author Maria Shriver.
-She is of Irish and German descent through her maternal grandparents Eunice and Sargent Shriver.
-Her grandmother was a younger sister to President John F. Kennedy while her grandfather was a U.S. Ambassador to France and the Democratic nominee for Vice President of the United States in the 1972 election.
+Schwarzenegger is the eldest child of Austrian-born American bodybuilder-turned actor and politician, Arnold Schwarzenegger, and American journalist and author, Maria Shriver.
+She is of Irish and German descent through her maternal grandparents, Eunice and Sargent Shriver.
+She has a younger sister, Christina, two younger brothers, Patrick and Christopher, and a half-brother, Joseph Baena, through her father.

-She has a younger sister and two younger brothers, including Patrick.
-She also has a half-brother through her father.
+She graduated from University of Southern California in 2012.

-Career and advocacy
+Career

-In 2010, Schwarzenegger wrote a book entitled Rock What You've Got: Secrets to Loving Your Inner and Outer Beauty from Someone Who's Been There and Back.
+In 2010, Schwarzenegger wrote a book entitled, Rock What You've Got: Secrets to Loving Your Inner and Outer Beauty from Someone Who's Been There and Back.
 In it, Schwarzenegger describes her personal journey and encourages other young women to achieve confidence and a positive self-image.
-She had body image issues between fourth and seventh grade, but now controls her physical and mental health with walking exercises and yoga.
+She had body image issues, between fourth and seventh grade, but now controls her physical and mental health with walking exercises and yoga.